joergkrause/nyaf/README.md

 A class `JSX` is the core, it handles the element definitions and extract the template extensions.

+> You can use simply strings for the HTML part.
+TSX is just an option, any other template engine could be used, too.

+See the full documentation about a setup without TypeScript and by using Babel/Rollup if you like to work with E2015 directly.

 ## Components

-Components are the core ingredients.
+Components are the core ingredients of your app.
 You write components as classes, decorated with the decorator `CustomElement`.
 This defines a [Web Component](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
 The Component must be registered, then.
-This is done by calling the static method `GlobalProvider.bootstrap`.
+This is done by calling the static method `GlobalProvider.bootstrap` once.

 ### Registration

-Web Components must be registered.
-To support this, we use decorators.
-This makes it quite easy to define a component without knowing the details of the browser's API.
+The decorators makes it quite easy to define a component without knowing the details of the browser's API.
 The name is determined by `@CustomElement('my-name')`.
-This is mandatory.
+This decorator is mandatory.
 Note the base class, which gets a generic that later controls the attributes.
-The name shall follow the common rules of Web Components, that means, it must have at least one dash '-' so there is no risk of a collision with common HTML element names.
+The name shall follow the common rules of Web Components, that means, it must have at least one dash '-' so there is no risk of a collision with common HTML element names and it is always in all lower case (kebap style).

 ~~~tsx
 import JSX, { CustomElement } from '@nyaf/lib';